mcvm-launcher/mcvm/docs/plugins/plugins/options.md

 The Options plugin adds the ability to define options for your game in your configuration, and share them across instances and templates in a backwards-compatible way.
 The options are agnostic to the Minecraft version and automatically converted to the correct format.

 ## Usage

++++ App
+When configuring your base template, you will see many tabs for the new options you can apply.
+Set them up with what you want to globally apply to all instances.
++++ CLI
 Global options for all instances are supplied in a JSON format in the file `options.json` in your config directory.
 This file may not exist so you might have to create it yourself.
 Format:
 ```